ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Secure Communication with AS # {#secure-comm-as}

 As specified in the ACE framework (see {{Sections 5.8 and 5.9 of RFC9200}}), the requesting entity (RS and/or C) and AS communicate via the /token or /introspect endpoint.
 When using this profile, the use of CoAP {{RFC7252}} and OSCORE {{RFC8613}} for this communication is RECOMMENDED, in order to reduce the number of libraries that C and RS have to support.
-Other protocols fulfilling the security requirements defined in {{Section 5 of RFC9200}} (such as HTTP and DTLS {{RFC9147}} or TLS {{RFC8446}}) MAY be used instead.
+Other protocols fulfilling the security requirements defined in {{Sections 5 and 6 of RFC9200}} (such as HTTP and DTLS {{RFC9147}} or TLS {{RFC8446}}) MAY be used instead.

 If OSCORE is used, the requesting entity and AS need to have an OSCORE Security Context in place.
 While this can be pre-installed, the requesting entity and AS can establish such an OSCORE Security Context, for example, by running the EDHOC protocol, as shown between C and AS by the examples in {{examples}}.
 This also applies to the communication between RS and AS, for example to protect the upload of access tokens from AS directly to RS as described in {{I-D.ietf-ace-workflow-and-params}}.